aj-monk/C10k.jl/README.md

 # C10k

-*Evaluation of HTTP.jl Julia package for 10k concurrent connections*
+*Evaluation of a Julia web server for 10k concurrent connections*

 ## Introduction
 While the [Julia](https://julialang.org) language is popular for